-Better2Know now provides four different antibody tests.
+Better2Know now provides five different antibody tests.
 An antibody test will tell you whether your immune system has produced antibodies in response to a previous Covid-19 infection.

 Covid-19 IgG Antibody Nurse Sample Collection Kit